 Academic Probation-Any student receiving either one grade of F or two grades of C during their program of study will be placed on academic probation.
 Students placed on probation are permitted to retake any graduate course in which they have earned a grade of C or below.
-If a grade of B or above is earned in the repeated course, the probationary status will be removed.
+Students may attempt no more than two retakes during their program of study at JHEP; this may be on the same course or two different courses.
+If a grade of B- or above is earned in the repeated course, the probationary status will be removed.
 Please note that not all courses are offered every term.
-Students on probation who wish to retake a course will remain on probation until the course is offered again and completed with a grade of A or B. If an additional grade below B is received before the course is repeated and successfully completed, the student will be dismissed.
+If an additional grade below B- is received before the course is repeated and successfully completed, the student will be dismissed.
+Dismissal appeals may be submitted to the JHEP Student Services Office.